ibm-cloud-docs/Registry/registry_security_enforce.md

 IBM Container Image Security Enforcement installs some policies by default to provide you with a starting point for building your security policy.
 {:shortdesc}

-To override these policies:
+To override these policies, use one of the following options:
-* Write a new policy document and apply it to your cluster by using `kubectl apply`, or
+* Write a new policy document and apply it to your cluster by using `kubectl apply`
 * Edit the default policy by using `kubectl edit`

 For more information about writing security policies, see [Customizing policies](#customize_policies).